Bangor man sentenced for attempted sexual assault, strangling neighbor

 Judge Ramona Gonzalez sentenced Muellenberg to five years in prison and five years of extended supervision, similar to probation, after completing his prison sentence.

-Muellenberg will be placed on the sex-offender registry for the rest of his life, can’t have an intimate/romantic relationship unless his probation agent is aware and he is to have no contact with the victim and her family.
+Muellenberg will be placed on the sex-offender registry for the rest of his life, can’t have an intimate/romantic relationship unless his probation agent is aware, and is to have no contact with the victim and her family.

 “I have in my 20, almost 24 years, had a lot of strangulation cases.
 This, Mr. Muellenberg, is the most serious that I’ve had,” Judge Gonzalez said before sentencing.
 “It is a deep and very strong wound that you have inflicted on this community that you loved and that you were a part of.
 And you hurt it today,” she said.